 Following this, we were given a warm serving of Corn Veloute (corn soup) Popcorn Butter and Corn toast - which was absolutely delicious, because the corn toast was so soft and fluffy, while the Corn Veloute was absolutely heart warming and literally soup for the soul.

-This led us to our second course, which consisted of three different dishes, namely, the White Asparagus and Horseradish, Chayote Squash & Foxtail Millet and finally, Toyosu Market Octopus.
-As my best friend and I finished all three we came to a conclusion that we both liked the Chayote Squash & Foxtail Millet the most - it was fresh, grainy (in a good way) and smooth (owing to the Avos in there)!
+This led us to our second course, which consisted of three different dishes, namely, the White Asparagus and Horseradish, Chayote Squash & Foxtail Millet, and finally, Toyosu Market Octopus.
+As my best friend and I finished all three we came to the conclusion that we both liked the Chayote Squash & Foxtail Millet the most - it was fresh, grainy (in a good way), and smooth (owing to the Avos in there)!

 And by the way, the Pork Belly & Cherry was excellent, because it was such a surprising combination to my friend and I (later when I googled it, I found out that roasted pork and cherry sauce is a legit thing in the culinary world).
 So, highly recommend the Pork & Cherry!

 We ended the entire meal with a pretty dessert platter which consisted of an assortment of cookies, macaroons, coffee ice cream, Tiramisu, and chocolates.
 So, out of all the deserts, I recommend the Tiramisu for sure (which was the perfect amount of sweet), the coffee ice cream, and the chocolates!
 Each of these items will cost you INR 800 and above.

 You can expect to spend around INR 4,000 for two people here.